ceph/ceph/doc/radosgw/uadk-accel.rst

 #.
 UADK enablement
 If the architecture is ``aarch64``, it will automatically download the UADK source code to build the static library.
-If it runs on other architecture, user can enable it with build parameters `-DWITH_UADK=true`
+When building on other CPU architectures, the user may enable UADK by adding ``-DWITH_UADK=true`` to the compilation command line options.
+Note that UADK may not be compatible with all architectures.

 #.
-Manual Build UADK
+Manually Building UADK
-As the above paragraph shows, the UADK is enabled automatically, no need to build manually.
+As implied in the above paragraph, if the architecture is ``aarch64``, the UADK is enabled automatically and there is no need to build it manually.
+However, below we provide the procedure for manually building UADK so that developers can study how it is built.
-For developer who is interested in UADK, you can refer to the below steps for building.

    .. prompt:: bash $